Faculty ProfilesEric Widera

 Hauer KE, Soni K, Cornett P, Kohlwes J, Hollander H, Ranji SR, Ten Cate O, Widera E, Calton B, O'Sullivan PS.
-Developing Entrustable Professional Activities as the Basis for Assessment of Competence in an Internal Medicine Residency: A Feasibility Study.
+Developing entrustable professional activities as the basis for assessment of competence in an internal medicine residency: a feasibility study.
 J Gen Intern Med.
-2013 Apr 18.
+2013 Aug; 28(8):1110-4.

 Widera E. What's to Blame for Falls and Fractures?
-Poor Sleep or the Sleeping Medication?: Comment on "Nonbenzodiazepine Sleep Medication Use and Hip Fractures in Nursing Home Residents" JAMA Intern Med.
-2013 Mar 4; 1-2.
+Poor Sleep or the Sleeping Medication?: Comment on "Nonbenzodiazepine Sleep Medication Use and Hip Fractures in Nursing Home Residents".
+JAMA Intern Med.
+2013 May 13; 173(9):761-2.

 Fischberg D, Bull J, Casarett D, Hanson LC, Klein SM, Rotella J, Smith T, Storey CP, Teno JM, Widera E. Five things physicians and patients should question in hospice and palliative medicine.
 J Pain Symptom Manage.
 2013 Mar; 45(3):595-605.

 Widera E, Covinsky KE.
 Fulfilling our obligation to the caregiver: it's time for action: comment on "Translation of a dementia caregiver support program in a health care system--REACH VA".
 Arch Intern Med.
 2011 Feb 28; 171(4):359-60.

 Widera, E, Smith, AK. .
 Geriatrics and Aging.
 Pain Management in Moderate and Advanced Dementias.
 2009; 7(12):353-356.